SRshohan/IT_TimeSheet/README.md

    - Download the version that matches your Chrome browser version
    - Extract the chromedriver executable to the `chromedriver-mac-arm64` directory in the project root

-5. Set up Google Calendar API (for Google Calendar integration):
+5. Set up Google Calendar API:
    - Go to the [Google Cloud Console](https://console.cloud.google.com/)
    - Create a new project or select an existing one
    - Enable the Google Calendar API